Rekkuzan5/RoboFriends/README.md

 # RoboFriends

-A simple react application that displays a searchable list of robot friends.
+A simple React application that displays a searchable list of robot friends.

 ## FAQ